AnttoniJirm/cybersecurity-portfolio/README.md

 # Cybersecurity Portfolio  Anttoni Mascarenhas

-🔐 Aspiring SOC Analyst transitioning into cybersecurity from a hands-on background in construction.
+🔐 Aspiring SOC Analyst transitioning into cybersecurity from a hands-on background in construction .
 📍 Based in Melbourne, Australia — open to local and remote opportunities.
 🎯 Building practical skills through home labs, TryHackMe, and real-world simulations.